-KEY POINTS FOR SELLING YOUR SENIOR HOUSING FACILITY
+KEY POINTS FOR SELLING YOUR SENIOR OR ADULT RESIDENTIAL FACILITY

 We cannot stress it enough: a well-presented set of financials will help you sell your business.
 Usually for a business of this type, the income statement is sufficient to ascertain the profitability of the enterprise.

 Capital expenditures for new assets are typically presented on a balance sheet, and include such items as a new roof, water heater, A/C and heating unit.
 These capital expenditures and any other significant balance sheet items, such as an increase in accounts receivable, should also be noted.